 - Letter of reference from your adviser speaking to your readiness and qualifications to undertake the project and its relationship with your training program

-Awards will be announced by the end of March.
+Notification will be given by the end of March.

 University policy requires approval for student travel to locations designated as Travel Advisory Level 3 or 4 by the U.S. Department of State.
 If your project involves travel to one of these locations, you must seek special permission from the International Travel Risk Assessment and Advisory Committee.
 You should apply as soon as possible, as the committee review process commonly takes several weeks.
 ICGC cannot release your funds until you have received approval from ITRAAC.

 In addition, if your project includes research involving human subjects, you must apply to the University's Institutional Review Board for approval before commencing your work.
 This process can also take several weeks to complete, so if your project needs approval you should start your application as soon as possible.
 ICGC must receive notification of your IRB approval status in order to release your funds.

 Within a month of returning to campus or completion of the internship, the grant recipient will submit a 2-3 page report to the Director of the ICGC Program.
 The report will

 - give an assessment of the value of the experience for the student's training and orientation and for the organization and people served

 - make a brief accounting of how the grant moneys were spent